 Foundation Certificate in User Experience (UX) Certification Training

-BCS Foundation Certificate in User Experience (UX) is ideal for professionals interested in developing an understanding of the principles behind optimal design and architecture, improving the user experience for customers and would like to apply their learnings from this certification training course in a business environment.
+BCS Foundation Certificate in User Experience (UX) is ideal for professionals interested in developing an understanding of the principles behind optimal design and architecture.
+The UX design course helps improve the user experience for customers and would like to apply their learnings from this certification training course in a business environment.

 By attending the training course and passing the certification for BCS Foundation Certificate in User Experience (UX), candidates prove their ability to classify and organise information; organise, structure and label content, functions and features; carry out an open and a closed card sort; and compare and contrast an implementation model, a mental model and a conceptual model.